FRC701/SimpleLimelight/README.md

 Here is a standard operating procedure for getting a Limelight using photonvision working for the RoboVikes team.

 ### Background

 The Limelight uses its configuration to identify which objects in its image is most likely to be the target.
-It then sends this information to the RoboRIO where the main code is running.
-- The Limelight is a raspberry pi compute module with a camera
+It then sends this information to the RoboRIO where the main code is running.The Limelight is a raspberry pi compute module with a camera

 For information about how to install the Limelight software and access the dashboard, visit the [official Limelight documentation](https://docs.Limelightvision.io/en/latest/)

-### How the Limelight works

 ### Necessary Equipment